dail8859/NppLSP/README.md

-# NppLsp
+# NppLSP

-Notepad++ plugin to support the Language Server Protocol
+Notepad++ plugin to support the Language Server Protocol (LSP)

+*Note:* This is very experimental and far from stable!